-Frank was a Trustee of the NY Center for Autism Charter School and has served as President of the Dutchess County YMCA.
+Frank was a Trustee of the NY Center for Autism Charter School, New Dawn Charter School, and has served as President of the Dutchess County YMCA.

-Wayne D. Jones has more than 30 years of experience specializes in program development, grant writing, strategic planning, charter school development, legal/government compliance and program evaluation.
-Wayne has helped to develop several K-12 schools.
-Wayne has also facilitated program development and school improvement initiatives for public school districts, public charter schools and educational non-profit organizations in New York City and across the nation.
+Wayne D. Jones specializes in program development, grant writing, strategic planning, charter school development, legal/government compliance and program evaluation.
+Wayne has helped to develop several K-12 charter schools.
+Wayne has also facilitated program development and school improvement initiatives for school districts, charter schools and educational non-profit organizations in New York City and across the nation.

 Wayne has helped to establish more than a dozen independent charter schools.
-We have worked extensively with community-based charter school developers and operators to establish innovative charter schools and interact effectively with their charter school authorizers Wayne. has overseen the development of charter school applications that were approved by a variety of charter authorizers.
+Wayne has worked extensively with community-based charter school developers and operators to establish innovative charter schools.
+Wayne has overseen the development of charter school applications that were approved by a variety of charter authorizers.
 Among these schools are the highly successful New York Charter School for Autism; the Challenge Preparatory Charter School, the East Harlem Scholars Academy Charter School and the recently authorized Renaissance Charter School II.

-Wayne also worked with several charter schools to secure full and unencumbered charter renewals—including a “last-chance” high school for at-risk students who have failed or dropped out of school, a military-themed high school for at-risk youth run in partnership with the U.S. Navy, a charter school partnered with the government of Greece and the Harlem Children’s Zone Promise Academy I.
+Wayne also worked with several charter schools to secure full and unencumbered charter renewals—including a “last-chance” high school for at-risk students who have failed or dropped out of school, a military-themed high school for at-risk youth run in partnership with the U.S. Navy, a charter school partnered with the government of Greece and the initial Harlem Children’s Zone Promise Academy charter school.

-Wayne wrote or co-wrote proposals that secured more than $70 million in grants and government contracts for public school districts, charter schools and educational not-for-profit organizations.
-He wrote proposals that won multi-million dollar grants for the Dallas Independent School District, the Hartford Public Schools and several public charter schools.
-He oversaw the development of grant proposals that secured more than $50 million in funding from the U.S. Department of Education’s Teacher Incentive Fund.
+Wayne wrote or co-wrote proposals that secured more than $50 million in grants and government contracts for school districts, charter schools and not-for-profit organizations.
+He wrote proposals that won multi-million dollar grants for the Dallas Independent School District, the Hartford Public Schools and several charter schools.
+He oversaw the development of grant proposals that secured more than $40 million in funding from the U.S. Department of Education’s Teacher Incentive Fund.
 These grants supported school improvement programs in New York City, Buffalo and New Jersey.
-He also designed and secured $3 million in federal funding for a national initiative to support independent, non-networked community-based charter schools.
+He also designed and secured $3 million in federal funding for a national initiative to support independent community-based charter schools.